• Skip to primary navigation

 Expert Tips

-• To make your own sweet and sour mix at home, all you have to do is combine 1 part lemon juice, 1 part lime juice, and 2 parts simple syrup.
+• To make a homemade sour mix, all you have to do is combine 1 part fresh lemon juice, 1 part fresh lime juice, and 2 parts simple syrup.
 This is perfect if you love making things at home, or if you didn’t get any mix at the store.

 • Want to make a white tea cocktail instead of shots?
 All you have to do is follow this exact recipe, but instead of dividing up the shots, pour them into two highball glasses filled to the top with ice.
-Once the mix is poured in, top off the drink with your favorite lemon-lime soda.
+Once the mix is poured in, top off the drink with a splash of lemon-lime soda.
+Optionally, garnish with a lemon wedge.

 • Want to make a large batch of shots?
 You can easily shake up multiple batches of shots back to back for a party.